From Tacoma to Ballard, light-rail changes, soaring real estate prices bring a cascade of new costs

 Back to that Sodo problem.

 “Ground conditions in that area are not good.
-Therefore we’d have to add excavation support,” said Cathal Ridge, program director for the West Seattle-downtown-Ballard corridor, expected to be completed in the 2030s.
+Therefore we’d have to add excavation support,” said Cathal Ridge, program director for the West Seattle to downtown Ballard corridor, expected to be completed in the 2030s.

 Much of the area rests on historic tideflats and fill as deep as 200 feet.
 Ridge didn’t specify, but common remedies include retaining walls, grout injections into the soil, Geofoam to reduce surface weight, and deep steel or concrete pilings.

-In addition, he said, if the new downtown tunnel is extended, there must be a wide crossover-switch near the future Midtown Station, in the vicinity of Fifth Avenue at Madison Street.
+In addition, he said, if the new downtown tunnel is extended, there must be a wide crossover switch near the future Midtown Station, in the vicinity of Fifth Avenue at Madison Street.

 On the north side of downtown, a lack of available property means longer concrete boxes to house the underground stations at Denny Way, South Lake Union and Seattle Center, compared to excavating from a vacant lot.